 2. NESHANNOCK CREEK

-Neshannock Creek begins in Mercer County, PA, at the confluence of Cool Spring Creek and Otter Creek, which, incidentally, is how it got its name, Neshannock which means “a place of two streams.”
+Neshannock Creek begins in Mercer County at the confluence of Cool Spring Creek and Otter Creek, which, incidentally, is how it got its name, Neshannock which means “a place of two streams.”
 The beautiful 20-mile freestone stream is known for being one of the best streams for receiving both spring and fall stockings of trout.
 Fly fishermen tend to prefer the waters near the upper part of the creek, but excellent angling can be enjoyed further downstream, as well.

 3. SLIPPERY ROCK CREEK